LuxciumProject/mapping-tools/library/mapping-tools/README.md

 With "mapping-tools", you can choose from five different methods for mapping over an iterable or array:

 Welcome to [Package Name]!
 This package provides a set of tools for mapping over a list in JavaScript, with a focus on asynchronous code and advanced error handling capabilities.

-1. awaitedMapping, which is based on Promise.all($)
-1. parallelMapping, which is based on Array.prototype.map($)
-1. serialMapping, which is based on a forOf loop
-1. generateMappingAsync, which is based on the AsyncGenerator protocol
-1. generateMapping, which is based on the Generator protocol

 "mapping-tools" is a powerful and versatile tool that can help you solve a wide variety of problems related to asynchronous code.
 Whether you're working with complex data structures or need advanced error handling capabilities, "mapping-tools" has you covered.
 Provides 5 unique ways to map on an iterable, asynchronously and with advanced error handling capabilities: Using a similar interface it allows you to seemingly map `Generator` and `AsyncGenerator` protocols, the `Array.prototype.map($)` alone or in conjunction with `Promise.all($)`, finally it can use the `for...of` loop...